Look beyond the chain restaurants to explore York's vibrant food scene, from modern fine dining to hip wine bars and exotic street food.

 Casual dining, kid-friendly

 There are – quite literally – layers of history to this restaurant, an art deco-styled space in a 17th-century building that has notable Roman remains in its cellars.
-Yet the Owl (with its accreditation as a Living Wage employer and its offerings of organic wines), is firmly on trend – not least with dishes such as celeriac velouté or braised poussin with apricot, artichoke and couscous.
-Mains from £16.50.
+Yet the Owl (with its accreditation as a Living Wage employer and its offerings of organic wines), is firmly on trend – not least with dishes such as beetroot cured salmon or salt aged beef tartare with Cashel Blue, hazelnuts and English mustard.
+Mains from £17.50.

 Top foodie places to try